 Gateways, Barriers, and Boundaries

 Music can and does exist without notation.
 In fact, the existence of music predates what we have come to accept as traditional music notation.
-Many musical traditions have thrived for centuries without any kind of formal notation.
+Many musical traditions have thrived for centuries without any kind of formal codified symbol system to make musical replication easier.
 It has existed, and often still exists, as an aurally transmitted art form.

 The same can’t be said for computers with regard to their underlying code.
 Though the tongue-in-cheek Hart and Lieberman quote above [7] gets to the heart of the aural and intuitive nature of music’s origins, computers rely on complex mathematics built, amazingly, on the seemingly simple 1s and 0s of binary arithmetic.
 Yet just as with music, there are tools and applications that your students can use to express themselves without even thinking about the underlying mathematics.
 For many of your students, the act of creating, whether it’s making music or developing web content, is accomplished intuitively: without formal training and knowledge of the “tools of the trade”: musical notation and computer code.

 Sherry Turkle [18] asserts that “today’s children are growing up in the computer culture; all the rest of us are at best its naturalized citizens.”
 Following that line of reasoning a bit further, let’s assume for a moment that for your students music and computers are ingrained components of their culture.
-As is sometimes the case, however, the acquisition of these tools can often serve as a barrier to further understanding rather than the gateway this knowledge is meant to serve: impeding rather than enabling the creative process.
+As is sometimes the case, however, the formal acquisition of these tools can often serve as a barrier to further understanding rather than the gateway this knowledge is meant to serve: impeding rather than enabling the creative process.

 Gardner [6] feels that formal musical training can “be the beginning of the end of most children’s musical development” [p.
 38].
 He believes “the challenge of musical education is to respect and build upon the young child’s own skills and understanding of music rather than impose a curriculum designed largely for adults” [p.
 38].
 Bamberger’s research with college students suggests that students of any age possess musical instincts that, in the proper environment, can be developed and nurtured [1].
 One of your goals, then, might be to engage students in projects that help them to investigate the why and how of the symbol systems used in both fields, as well as to understand the boundaries imposed by these systems.
+As suggested by Torff & Gardner [17], “People may be symbol-using creatures, but we do not know automatically how to make sense of symbols.
+We have to learn to read (decode) and create (encode) symbols. p98”

-[17]If musical notation isn’t necessarily intuitive to your students, how might you help them learn it in a way that builds on what they already know?
+If musical notation isn’t necessarily intuitive to your students, how might you help them learn it in a way that builds on what they already know?
 And rather than being an insurmountable impediment, how might you help them discover the necessity of creating a common symbol set while simultaneously recognizing its complexities and limitations?
 In this chapter we will explore one project’s evolution from its original simple acoustic inception through a variety of digital permutations and extensions.

 Found Instruments Project: Goals and Overview